jguo13/Wikipedia_API/Wikipedia_API_Profile.md

 radius_df.to_csv("earthquake_hotspots.csv")
 ```

 The last step is also the easiest! just go ahead and convert the list into a pandas dataframe (just another data structure which we use mainly bc it has a very easy built in function for csv conversion).
 Then, you can save it to a csv file.
-You can give it any name you want, here I chose the name "earth_quake_hotspots.csv"
+You can give it any name you want, here I chose the name "earth_quake_hotspots.csv."
+It will be saved in parallel to your python file.
 And you're done!
 You can even take this further and create a bot (wikipedia is bot friendly) that can auto generate these results, or even combs pages to try to catch when a major change has been made.
 (For example, did someone post something crazy on the Trump page?)
 ======
 ## Log
 1. I started by visiting the installation page for wikipedia: